davidmfinol/davidmfinol.github.io/gameci-4_mac.md

 {% endhighlight %}

 This job only runs when triggered by either a GitHub Release or a workflow dispatch with `release iOS` as the input.
-This job takes the iOS Xcode project (which was built in [GameCI 3: Build with Linux](gameci-3_linuxbuild.html)) and uses fastlane to build and deploy to the App Store.
+This job takes the iOS Xcode project (which was built in [GameCI 3: Build and Deploy with Linux](gameci-3_linux.html)) and uses fastlane to build and deploy to the App Store.

 For additional details about iOS builds and deployment, refer to [the GameCI iOS docs](https://game.ci/docs/github/deployment/ios).

 ## Continue

-I recommend continuing with [GameCI 6: Build and Deploy with Windows](gameci-6_windows.html).
+I recommend continuing with [GameCI 5: Build and Deploy with Windows](gameci-5_windows.html).